Incorrect Consideration and Voidness

 We saw that this unawareness and the disturbing emotions are fed by incorrect consideration.
 With incorrect consideration, the mind projects something that is not there.
 And so with nonstatic phenomena it projects that they are static, so that things that are impermanent, that are going to end, it projects that they’re going to be there forever, and things that change from moment to moment, that they don’t change, that they’re stable, not affected by anything.

 Situations that are suffering and entail suffering, it projects that it’s happiness – the second form of incorrect consideration, or things that are unclean, it projects that it is clean.

-Here what is occurring is… you see the word “incorrect consideration” literally means “to take to mind,” so, it’s projecting something that’s incorrect here, and taking that object to mind, or paying attention to it in this way, as if it were static, or as if it were clean, or as if it were happiness.
+Here what is occurring is… you see the word "consideration" in the term “incorrect consideration” literally means “to take to mind,” so, it’s projecting something that’s incorrect here, and taking that object to mind, or paying attention to it in this way, as if it were static, or as if it were clean, or as if it were happiness.

 Then the forth kind of incorrect consideration is that there is a me, or a “self” that is separate from the aggregates, a mind and a body, although in fact there isn’t.
 There is no such a thing.
 There may be things that are separate from our aggregates, that are not connected with my aggregates, like this table when I’m not looking at it, but that’s not the case with the self, “me.”
 On the basis of this incorrect consideration, then we get the unawareness, disturbing emotions, and so on.